 Categories

 Yet you won’t hear me complain about my designer blindness.

-And how I feel about my kid is how I also feel about my design affliction.
 The pain of being unable to use what works for other folks is more than compensated for by the joy of recognizing great design when I see it—and the pleasure of striving to emulate that greatness, no matter how badly I fail every time.

+Categories